List of Demon Slayer: Kimetsu no Yaiba characters: Supporting characters

 A demon who works as a doctor.
 Muzan transformed her into a demon, resulting in her killing and eating her family, and being under his control until he was almost killed by Yoriichi, who spared her.
 She altered herself to allow her to survive on small amounts of blood, not human flesh.
-She seeks to find a cure for demons, which requires the blood of higher demons, and enlists Tanjiro to help her, who offers some of Nezuko's blood and attains blood samples from members of the Twelve Kizuki.
+She seeks to find a cure for demons, which requires the blood of higher demons for her to study on, and enlists Tanjiro to help her, who offers some of Nezuko's blood and attains blood samples from members of the Twelve Kizuki.
 She is the only demon besides Muzan who can create demons, but insists on only doing it for dying patients who have no other option and ensures they know the price of becoming a demon.
 After completing her research on a cure for Nezuko's transformation, Tamayo sacrifices herself to lay an ambush on Muzan with Kagaya's help, poisoning him and weakening him enough to be killed.